Ex-Old Town cop gets 9 months for thefts, tax evasion

 “We are getting through this as a unit and a team,” the chief said.
 “It’s important that the people of Old Town can trust the Old Town Police Department and that the court can trust the Old Town Police Department.”

-Hashey used the money to gamble at Hollywood Slots in Bangor, his attorney, Jon Haddow of Bangor, told the judge.
+His attorney, Jon Haddow of Bangor, told the judge that Hashey used the money to gamble at Hollywood Slots in Bangor and had undergone counseling to address a gambling addiction.

 The former sergeant has repaid more than $7,800 to the city of Old Town for money he stole while working as a police officer.
 Hashey’s plea agreement with the Maine attorney general’s office calls for him to pay more than $41,500 in restitution for tax refunds that he received illegally.